gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 3. The client verifies the server certificate.
 4. If the server requests a client certificate, then the client authenticates with its digital certificate.

 Each certificate contains its public key, a reference to its issuer, and the digital signature of the issuer.

-1. Communicating entities verify the identity of the other one by verifying the signature of the certificate against their set of trusted certificates.
+Communicating entities verify the identity of the other one by verifying the signature of the certificate against their set of trusted certificates.

-2. The receiver of the public key establishes an encrypted communication channel with the sender of the key by
+5. The client establishes an encrypted communication channel with the server, based on the public key of the server, by
     - encrypting a cryptographically secure random number with the public key or
     - securely generating a cryptographically secure random number
 3. The sender decrypts the encrypted challenge and generates the correct answer.